hfp/xconfigure/config/cp2k/README.md

 # CP2K<a name="cp2k-open-source-molecular-dynamics"></a>

-This document focuses on building and running the [Intel branch of CP2K](https://github.com/cp2k/cp2k/tree/intel).
-However, it applies to CP2K in general (unless emphasized).
-The Intel branch is hosted at GitHub and is supposed to represent the master version of CP2K in a timely fashion. <a name="getting-the-source-code"></a>CP2K's main repository is hosted at SourceForge but it is automatically mirrored at GitHub.
-The LIBXSMM library can be found at [https://github.com/hfp/libxsmm](https://libxsmm.readthedocs.io).
+<a name="getting-the-source-code"></a>This document focuses on building and running the [Intel fork of CP2K](https://github.com/hfp/cp2k.git).
+The fork was formerly a branch of CP2K's Git-mirror; however CP2K is meanwhile natively hosted at GitHub.
+This work is supposed to track the master version of CP2K in a timely fashion.
+The LIBXSMM library is highly recommended and can be found at [https://github.com/hfp/libxsmm](https://libxsmm.readthedocs.io).
 In terms of functionality (and performance) it is beneficial to rely on [LIBINT](../libint/README.md#libint) and [LIBXC](../libxc/README.md#libxc), whereas [ELPA](../elpa/README.md#eigenvalue-solvers-for-petaflop-applications-elpa) eventually improves the performance.
-For high performance, it is strongly recommended to use [LIBXSMM](../libxsmm/README.md#libxsmm) which has been incorporated since [CP2K&#160;3.0](https://www.cp2k.org/version_history).
-LIBXSMM is intended to substitute CP2K's "libsmm" library.
+For high performance, [LIBXSMM](../libxsmm/README.md#libxsmm) has been incorporated since [CP2K&#160;3.0](https://www.cp2k.org/version_history) (and intends to substitute CP2K's "libsmm" library).

-<a name="recommended-intel-compiler"></a>There are below Intel compiler releases (one can combine components from different versions), which are known to reproduce correct results (regression tests):
+<a name="recommended-intel-compiler"></a>Below are the releases of the Intel Compiler, which are known to reproduce correct results according to the regression tests (it is possible to combine components from different versions):

 * Intel Compiler&#160;2017 (u0, u1, u2, u3), *and* the **initial** release of MKL&#160;2017 (u0)
     * source /opt/intel/compilers_and_libraries_2017.[*u0-u3*]/linux/bin/compilervars.sh intel64